smart-data-models/dataModel.Transportation/README.md

 - [Vehicle](https://github.com/smart-data-models/dataModel.Transportation/blob/master/Vehicle/README.md).
 This entity models a particular vehicle model, including all properties which are common to multiple vehicle instances belonging to such model.

+- [VehicleFault](https://github.com/smart-data-models/dataModel.Transportation/blob/master/VehicleFault/README.md).
+This entity contains a harmonised description of a Vehicle Fault.
+This entity is primarily associated with the Automotive vertical segment but might also be relevant to Industry, Smart City, Agriculture and related IoT applications.

 - [VehicleModel](https://github.com/smart-data-models/dataModel.Transportation/blob/master/VehicleModel/README.md).
 This entity models a particular vehicle model, including all properties which are common to multiple vehicle instances belonging to such model.